Peter Lalor: Legacy

 A statue of Peter Lalor was erected at Sturt Street in Ballarat in 1893.
 It was presented to the municipality by a friend of Lalor's, James Oddie, who was also first chairman of the city, and was unveiled by another friend, the Premier, the Hon Duncan Gillies.

 The Melbourne suburb of Lalor, Victoria, was named after him in 1945.
 The suburb was originally pronounced "LAW-luh", after Peter Lalor, and although many people still pronounce it as such, in recent times the pronunciation "LAY-lor" has become predominant.

 Peter Lalor Vocational College (formerly Peter Lalor Secondary College), in the Lalor area, is named in his honour.

 A federal electorate in the south-western suburbs of Melbourne, the Division of Lalor, was named after him in 1948.
 It has been held successively by senior Labor figures Reg Pollard, Jim Cairns, Barry Jones and Julia Gillard.
 The suburb of Lalor is not in the electorate, which is pronounced "LAW-luh".

 Lalor Street in Ballarat East was also named in his honour.

-The University of Ballarat (now known as Federation University Australia) honoured him by naming one of the two Mt Helen campus' Halls of Residence after him (the other being named after Bella Guerin, the first woman to graduate from an Australian university).
+The University of Ballarat (now known as Federation University Australia) honoured Lalor by naming one of the two Halls of Residence at the Mt Helen campus after him (the other being named after Bella Guerin, the first woman to graduate from an Australian university).

 Portrayals of Lalor's role in the Eureka Rebellion appear in film.

-The first film to have Lalor appear in is supposed to be Eureka Stockade, but only a seven-minute fragment thereof has survived.
-In 1915, Lalor was portrayed by Leslie Victor in the silent film The Loyal Rebel—this film is also considered lost.
+The first film to have Lalor appear in is supposed to be Eureka Stockade, but only a seven-minute fragment of it has survived.
+In 1915, Lalor was portrayed by Leslie Victor in the silent film The Loyal Rebel, which is also considered lost.

 Next, he was played by Chips Rafferty in the 1949 British film Eureka Stockade (released in United States of America under the title, Massacre Hill).
 He was played by Australian actor Bryan Brown in Eureka Stockade, a two-part television mini-series which aired on the Seven Network in 1984.
-The last film to date to picture Lalor was the Australian documentary Riot or Revolution: Eureka Stockade 1854 from 2006, with Lalor played by Andrew Larkins.
+The most recent film in which Lalor is portrayed was the Australian documentary Riot or Revolution: Eureka Stockade 1854 (2006), with Lalor played by Andrew Larkins.

-For further information about the various films depicting Peter Lalor, see: Eureka Rebellion#Film and television.
+For further information about the various films depicting Peter Lalor, see: Eureka Rebellion in popular culture.

-Lalor has also been depicted in the commemorative Son et lumière "Blood Under the Southern Cross" at Sovereign Hill since 1992.
+Since 1992, Lalor has been depicted in the commemorative Son et lumière "Blood Under the Southern Cross" at Sovereign Hill.

-A caricature bollard by artist Jan Mitchell depicting Peter Lalor holding the Eureka flag was erected on the Geelong foreshore in 1999 as part of the Waterfront Geelong bollard walk.
+A caricature bollard by artist Jan Mitchell, depicting Peter Lalor holding the Eureka flag, was erected on the Geelong foreshore in 1999 as part of the Waterfront Geelong bollard walk.

-His portrait is featured on two commemorative postage stamps, a 38c Ireland stamp released on 3 May 2001 in the "Rebel Spirit, Irish Heritage of Australia" series and a 2004 AUD2.45 Australian stamp commemorating the Eureka Stockade.
+His portrait is featured on two commemorative postage stamps, a 38c Irish stamp released on 3 May 2001 in the "Rebel Spirit, Irish Heritage of Australia" series, and a 2004 AUD2.45 Australian stamp commemorating the Eureka Stockade.